 - These ratios are based on the assumption the rehabilitation or enhancement actions implemented represent the average degree of improvement possible for the site.
 Proposals to implement more effective rehabilitation or enhancement actions may result in a lower ratio, and less-effective actions may result in a higher ratio.
 The distinction between rehabilitation and enhancement is not clear-cut.
 Instead, rehabilitation and enhancement actions span a continuum.
 Proposals that fall within the gray area between rehabilitation and enhancement will result in a ratio that lies between the ratios for rehabilitation and the ratios for enhancement. - 3.
 Increased Replacement Ratio.
 The standard replacement ratio may be increased under any of the following circumstances consistent with: - a.
-High degree of uncertainty as to the success of the proposed restoration or creation; - b.Significant period of time between destruction and replication of wetland functions; - c.Projected losses in functions; - d.Off-site compensation. - 4.
+High degree of uncertainty as to the success of the proposed restoration or creation: - Significant period of time between destruction and replication of wetland functions; - c.
+Projected losses in functions; - d.
+Off-site compensation. - 4.
 Decreased Replacement Ratio.
-The standard replacement ratio may be decreased under the following circumstances: - Findings of special studies coordinated with agencies and/or a qualified professional, which demonstrate protection of wetland function or value is attained under the decreased ratio. - 5.
+The standard replacement ratio may be decreased under the following circumstances: - a.
+Findings of special studies coordinated with agencies and/or a qualified professional, which demonstrate protection of wetland function or value is attained under the decreased ratio. - 5.
 Advance Mitigation.
 The proposed actions for compensation are conducted in advance of the impact and are shown to be successful.
 Mitigation for projects with pre-identified impacts to wetlands may be constructed in advance of the impacts, if the mitigation is implemented according to federal rules. - 6.
-In all cases, a minimum acreage replacement ratio of 1:1 shall be required.
+In all cases, a minimum acreage replacement ratio of 1:1 shall be required. - Mitigation requirements may also be determined using the credit/debit tool described in "Calculating Credits and Debits for Compensatory Mitigation in Wetlands of Eastern Washington: Final Report (Ecology Publication #11-06-015, August 2012).